junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel takes a step closer to him, standing right by the side of the bed.
 Jimmy flinches reflexively.

-The thin figure of his daughter's body casts a long shadow on him, like the shadow of the nightmare that never stops haunting him.
+The thin figure of his daughter's body casts a long shadow on him, like the shadow of the nightmares that never stop haunting him.

-"I don't need you anymore, Jimmy Novak," Castiel says.
+"I don't need you anymore, Jimmy Novak," Castiel says grimly.
 "Isn't this what you wished for?"

 *No -- not like this.*